National Endowment for the Humanities Workshops

 Fort Ticonderoga and the Road to Saratoga

-This NEH Landmarks of American History and Culture Workshop for School Teachers will be offered twice: July 12-17 and July 26-31, 2015.
+This NEH Landmarks of American History and Culture Workshop for School Teachers will be offered twice: June 26-July 1 and July 24-29, 2016.
 There is no fee for this program and all participants receive a $1,200 stipend to help defray expenses.

 Workshop highlights include: